October 21, 2017

 If we want to gain as much freedom as we can, as soon as we can, we do that by using all our available cash to create a strong income stream.
 And funnily enough, as the income stream from our investments grow, the value of those investments increase too.

-So we aren’t missing out on capital growth by choosing strong income producing investments like shares.
+So we aren’t missing out on capital growth by choosing stronger income producing investments like shares.

 After all, as the dividend income increases from our shares over the years, it’s because the company has made more money, which in turn makes the company more valuable – hence the value increases.

 But really, this is the icing on the cake.
-Most importantly, our focus is on a strong and steadily growing income stream.
+Most importantly, our focus is on generating passive income to live on.